Home » Calendar » May in Catalonia: What to do + Weather and packing guide

 Girona’s city centre’s monuments, courtyards and urban locations turn into floral creations and ornamental gardens.
 All flower shows are free of charge, and it’s a unique opportunity to access monuments or buildings usually not opened to the public.

-Also, you’ll love the festive atmosphere of the city.
-During all week, concerts and events are organised throughout the city.
-Everything revolves around this festival: shopkeepers decorate shop windows, associations prepare the exhibitions, and restaurants offer floral menus.
+You’ll also love the festive atmosphere of the city.
+Throughout the week, concerts and events are organised throughout the city.
+Everything revolves around this festival: shopkeepers decorate shop windows, associations prepare exhibitions, and restaurants offer floral menus.

 The floral designs are renewed every edition, so you can visit them every year!
-Each Temps de Flors festival is unrepeatable and unique.
+Each Temps de Flors festival is unique and unrepeatable.

 👌🏼 Our tip

-A person standing in front of a floral display at the Temps de Flors Festival
+A floral display at the Temps de Flors Festival in May in Girona (Catalonia)

-The much-awaited and loved Nit dels Museus (Museum Night) is is back in the city on the 18th of May, when 75 buildings in Barcelona and its surroundings are open to the general public free of charge.
-Some of the buildings on the list are the Sant Antoni market, the Montjuïc castle, the FC Barcelona museum, and the Palau Güell.
+The much-awaited and loved Nit dels Museus (Museum Night) is back in the city on the 18th of May, when 75 buildings in Barcelona and its surroundings are open to the general public free of charge.
+Some of the buildings on the list are the Museum of Contemporary Art of Barcelona (MACBA), the Montjuïc Castle, the Natural Science Museum, and the Palau Güell.

 Besides enjoying the museums for longer, you’ll also have the opportunity to join several organised activities, such as guided tours, live performances, or activities for the little ones.